rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 Now we are going to run metaphlan on the sample "SRS015044".

-First change back to your module 3 directory:
+First change back to your working directory:

     cd ~/Desktop/hmp_metagenomics